MajorCrixus/AetherLink/hardware/docs/Jetson/README.md

 # 🚀 AetherLink: Jetson AGX Orin System Setup

-This document captures the baseline setup, environment configuration, and ongoing system maintenance procedures used for the [AetherLink SATCOM Project](https://github.com/YOUR_REPO).
+This document captures the baseline setup, environment configuration, and ongoing system maintenance procedures used for the AetherLink SATCOM Project].
 It is based on the **NVIDIA Jetson AGX Orin 64GB Developer Kit** and adheres to best practices from the [Jetson Linux Developer Guide (R36.4.4)](https://docs.nvidia.com/jetson/archives/r36.4.4/DeveloperGuide/index.html).

 ---